AT-Publishing/website/_posts/2018-03-22-dex-transaction-mgmt.md

 The slow trade execution on EtherDelta is caused by its [lack of automated matching routine](https://www.reddit.com/r/EtherDelta/comments/6t4w55/does_etherdelta_has_a_matching_algorithm_or_the/).
 Trades from the order book don't get matched by an engine, each order needs to be picked up be someone in order to complete, as explained [here in a guide on how to trade on EtherDelta](https://www.reddit.com/r/EtherDelta/comments/6hrtj9/how_to_trade_execute_a_trade_place_an_order/).

-While that keeps EtherDelta a truly decentralized ERC20 exchange it also causes the lags, pricing gaps and high costs of trading: ETH blockchain will charge the trader for that no matter whether the order will actually get filled and an order cancellation on a DEX is one more order to be recorded on the blockchain.
+While that keeps EtherDelta a more decentralized ERC20 exchange it also causes the lags, pricing gaps and high costs of trading: ETH blockchain will charge the trader for that no matter whether the order will actually get filled and an order cancellation on a DEX is one more order to be recorded on the blockchain.
 Common practices such as adjusting or moving orders therefore become very expensive.

 **The 0x solution of the liquidity problem**